DevExpress/vscode-rushsnippets/README.md

 #### Important!

 Rush Snippets **only expand where contextually appropriate**, so make sure the caret **is in the right place** before entering the shortcut sequence.
-This also means that React snippets will only be available inside a React projects.
+So for example, this also means that React snippets will only be available inside React projects.

 ## Code Snippets